What causes MND?

 Instructions

 Proteins are the body's building blocks that help pass messages from one cell to another.
-Within cells, there are ‘editors’ that copy, tidy and transport short sections of code, known as RNA, to produce instructions that can be used to build proteins.
-If this process becomes faulty, then the production of proteins could be negatively affected and cause MND.
+Within cells, there are ‘editors’ that copy, tidy and transport short sections of code, known as RNA, to help build proteins.
+If this process becomes faulty, the production of proteins could be negatively affected and risk MND.

 Clumping